Gary Innes: Music

 Innes has had a professional career playing the piano accordion since 2003, and is noted for his distinctive purple accordion.

-He joined Runrig on stage at their concert Beat the Drum in Drumnadrochit on 18 August 2007 where he played to an audience of 17,500 and has continued to join the band on Clash of the Ash at many of their open air shows.
+He joined Runrig on stage at their concert Beat the Drum in Drumnadrochit on 18 August 2007 where he played to an audience of 17,500 and continued to join the band on Clash of the Ash at many of their open air shows.
 This included joining Runrig for their farewell concerts at Stirling Castle on 17 and 18 August 2018 to over 50,000 people.

 In 2010, Innes formed Mànran who aimed to become the first band since Capercaillie to enter a Scottish Gaelic song into the UK Top 40 when they released their first single, "Latha Math" on 17 January 2011.
 With a midweek high of no. 29 it fell short, finishing the week in 61st place, however they managed no. 1 in the UK singer/songwriter charts, no. 6 in the Scottish charts, and no. 6 in the Radio 1 indie charts.

 Together with Mànran and Pop Idol winner Michelle McManus, Innes created the official 2012 STV Children's Appeal charity single "Take You There" and performed it live on the show.
 The appeal raised two million pounds for under-privileged children in Scotland.

 Innes was musical director of the BBC ALBA Hogmanay show in 2011, 2012, 2013, 2014.

 In 2015 Innes created Scotland's first collaborative charity folk single with a piece of music he composed called "Our Heroes".
 This commemorated the centenary of the Battle of Festubert and included a performance on the set of bagpipes that were being played by Lance Corporal Donald Patterson when he fell in battle on 18 May 1915, 100 years to the day.
 All proceeds were donated to Scotland's veterans charity Erskine.

 Innes was awarded "Instrumentalist of the Year" at the 2017 MG Alba Scots Trad Music Awards.